trigonal-mike/catester/doc/TOKENS.md

 ## special cases for testcollections:
 EXISTANCETEST, LINTINGTEST, STRUCTURALTEST:
-- "#$PROPERTY file [filename].py" must be set
+- "#$PROPERTY file [some-filename].py" must be set

 EXISTANCETEST, LINTINGTEST:
-- #$TESTVAR must be set to anything, a variable with that name does not need to exist in code
+- #$TESTVAR is needed, but does not point to any "variable", can be any string

 ```python
 #$EXISTANCETEST existance